TheUsefulLists/UsefulMods/JavaArgumentsOptimization.md

     There are many garbage collectors, out of which the Shenandoah garbage collector is best-suited for Minecraft.

     It is a low pause time garbage collector that reduces GC pause times by performing more garbage collection work concurrently with the running Java program.
-Garbage collecting a 200 GB heap, or a 2 GB heap should have the similar low pause behaviour when using Shenandoah.
+Garbage collecting a 200 GB heap, or a 2 GB heap should have the similar low pause behavior when using Shenandoah.
     It is enabled using the command-line option ```-XX:+UseShenandoahGC```.
 It isn't supported by all vendors, so check if your vendor supports it [here](https://wiki.openjdk.java.net/display/shenandoah/Main).

     The default GC used is G1, but the G1GC can cause pretty big lag spikes when collecting large heaps.
 For this reason, I would recommend that you use the Shenandoah GC instead of the G1GC.
 When I tested Shenandoah with 4GB of RAM allocated, there were zero noticeable stutters caused by the GC.